Sustainable Change Starts with Women

 Why it matters: Learning about the equal rights of women and men gives women greater confidence to raise their voices on the issues affecting their lives.

-What our graduates report: 89 percent of women report educating another woman about their rights at graduation, compared to 10 percent at enrolment.
+What our graduates report: Participants’ knowledge of their rights increased was 77% at graduation compared to 62% at enrollment.

-Women report average personal earnings of $1.17 per day at graduation, compared to $0.43 at enrolment.
+Women report average net daily earnings of $2.25 per day at graduation, compared to $0.35 at enrolment.